Srinadhd05/github-actions-learning/README.md

-kubectl describe pod <<name of the pod>>  		---> Command to view complete details about pod, like name,node,volumes, events etc.. kubectl delete pod <<name of the pod>>   		---> Command used to delete a pod kubectl logs <<name of the pod>> -c <<container name>>  ---> A pod can have more than one container, this command will help in getting logs of a specific container from a pod.
+kubectl describe pod <<name of the pod>>  		---> Command to view complete details about pod, like name,node,volumes, events etc.. kubectl delete pod <<name of the pod>>   		---> Command used to delete a pod kubectl logs <<name of the pod>> -c <<container name>>  ---> A pod can have more than one container, this command will help in getting logs of a specific container from a pod. kubectl exec -it <pod-name> -- /bin/bash   ---> Connect to Nginx Container in a POD kubectl exec -it <pod-name> ls   ---> Running individual commands in a Container kubectl get <<kubernetes object>> <<Name of the object>> -o yaml   ---> Get pod definition YAML output
 ```
 ### Declarative approch with Yaml